It’s official, cypher.codes is now served over HTTPS!

 This website is now encrypted between the user (you) and Cloudflare, and between Cloudflare and Github.
 I trust both these companies so I’m pretty pleased with this setup.

 The whole migration (if you can call it that), including setting up a free Cloudflare account, changing domain nameservers and setting up the correct page rules, took less than an hour.
-And that included a phaff where I changed cypher.cools nameservers by mistake.
+And that included a phaff where I changed nameservers for cypher.cool mistake.
 I highly recommend every Github Pages user follows the steps in the link above.

 Interestingly, I think(?) the certificate Cloudflare provides to cypher.codes visitors is shared with other other fun domains.
 (One of them an online casino, another a Russian porno torrent service).